MQTT QoS Level 0 – At Most Once

 - The client or broker must receive all messages.

 - Duplicate messages can be handled properly.

-MQTT QoS level 1 is widely used in commercial MQTT brokers like AWS IoT, Azure etc. Most commercial MQTT brokers do not support QoS level 2 as its slow and consumes more resources.
+MQTT QoS level 1 is used in commercial MQTT brokers like AWS IoT, Azure etc. Most commercial MQTT brokers do not support QoS level 2 as its slow and consumes more resources.

 MQTT QoS Level 2 – Exactly Once

-MQTT QoS Level 1 can cause duplicate messages to get processed.
-If you don’t have any proper mechanisms to handle the duplicate messages then duplicate data can get inserted to the database.
-Instead of relying on a mechanism to handle message duplication, we can use QoS Level 2.
-This service level guarantees that the message is sent only once!
+MQTT QoS Level 1 can cause duplicate messages.
+Instead of building a mechanism to handle message duplication, we can use QoS Level 2.
+This service level guarantees that the message is being received only once!